Apply for the NCI Early Investigator Advancement Program

 We invite you to join us!
 To receive an invitation, please send an email to ECICC_Community@nih.gov.

-The ECICC Community arose from a collaborative program between the National Cancer Institute (NCI) and the Department of Energy (DOE), Joint Design of Advanced Computing Solutions for Cancer (JDACS4C) to simultaneously accelerate advances in precision oncology and computing.
+The ECICC Community arose from the strategic interagency collaboration between the National Cancer Institute (NCI) and the Department of Energy (DOE), to simultaneously accelerate advances in precision oncology and computing.

 A multidisciplinary, highly interactive Scoping Meeting was held to identify cancer challenge areas that push the limits of current cancer research computational practices and compel the development of innovative computational technologies: